Heavy Duty Waterproof Connectors: IP Sealing Guide

 How does a heavy duty connector achieve a waterproof seal?

-What’s the difference between a heavy duty waterproof connector and a rectangular heavy duty connector?
+What is the difference between a heavy duty waterproof connector and a rectangular heavy duty connector?

 Conclusion